tant/guides/setup-mastra.md

 ## Next Steps

-1. **✅ Completed**: Set up centralized LLM configuration
+1. **✅ Completed**: Set up centralized LLM configuration using proven architecture
-2. **✅ Completed**: Created multiple agents using shared configuration
+2. **✅ Completed**: Enhanced existing adapter with better documentation
-3. **✅ Completed**: Tested everything works
+3. **✅ Completed**: Updated agents to use shared configuration
 4. **Now**: Add custom tools to your agents
 5. **Next**: Implement database storage for conversation history
 6. **Later**: Add more agents with different personalities
 7. **Finally**: Deploy to production environment

-This architecture provides a solid foundation for building scalable Mastra applications with consistent, maintainable LLM configuration that any developer can understand and extend.
+This architecture provides a solid foundation that builds upon your existing working code while adding the centralized configuration benefits you need for scalability.